Fernando Vergara

-Luis Fernando Vergara Meyland (born 13 May 1970), known as Fernando Vergara, is a retired Chilean football forward, who was nicknamed El Zamorano de los Pobres during his career.
-He is currently coaching Universidad de Concepción in the Primera B de Chile.
+Luis Fernando Vergara Meyland (born 13 May 1970), known as Fernando Vergara, is a Chilean football coach and former player.
+Nicknamed El Zamorano de los Pobres during his career, he played as a forward.

-Career
+Playing career

 A product of Audax Italiano youth system, in 1990 he played for Swiss side FC Brüttisellen-Dietlikon before returning to Chile and joining Universidad de Chile.